ElisabethSchramm/springbootdemo/README.md

 - Spring Boot 3.5.7
 - Maven

-## What I Learned in Branch `24aop-ordering-ascpects`
+## What I Learned in Branch `25aop-joinpoints`

-This branch builds on `23aop-combining-pointcuts` and focuses on ordering multiple aspects using the `@Order` annotation to control the execution sequence of cross-cutting concerns.
+This branch builds on `24aop-ordering-ascpects` and focuses on using `JoinPoint` to access method metadata and arguments within AOP advice.

 - **Base Setup**
     - Project initialized via [Spring Initializr](https://start.spring.io/)